 - 1. Any landscaping changes should be consistent with the natural beauty of the island and the original landscaping plan and must meet requirements for native plants and ARC approval. - 2.
 Landscaping improvements, plantings or alterations to be installed by a property owner or landscape contractor requires prior consultation with the ARC Coordinator. - 3.
 ARC review and approval is required before the removal of trees 3 inches in diameter measured 48 inches along the trunk from ground level, tree limbs of 3 inches or more in diameter, clustered growth vegetation 2 square feet or more at ground level, regardless of branching habits or diameter of the branches.
 Within the understory, ARC approval is also required to remove vegetation 1 inch or greater in diameter measured 48 inches along the trunk from ground level. - 4.
 Changing the topography of any lot requires ARC approval; for example: leveling or removing an existing natural feature from a lot. - 5.
 It's important that yard maintenance involve only minimal trimming to maintain a controlled and guided landscape in character with the charm and beauty of Bald Head Island.
-The practice of tree topping is not permitted. - 6.
-The use of mulch or pine straw must be limited to defined beds.
-Utilizing mulch and pine straw as general ground cover is not allowed.
+A minimum of 60% of the lot should remain undisturbed.
+This percentage minimum is a general rule that may vary in application depending on the previously approved site plan.
+The required percentage of undisturbed area may be greater for larger lots (greater than 10,500 sq. ft.) and less for smaller lots typical in Cape Fear Station. - 6.
+Removal of understory and ground cover in naturalized areas on existing home sites is prohibited.
+Do not weed-eat or cut down naturalized areas of understory and ground cover.
+As a barrier island, understory and ground cover are critical elements to control erosion and protect birds and other wildlife. - 7.
+The practice of tree topping is not permitted. - 8.
+The use of mulch must be limited to defined beds.
+Pine straw is prohibited.
+The definition of a defined bed is the manipulation or disturbance of the native ground plane in order to create a spatial relationship within a defined area for non-native and/or indigenous plantings.
+Utilizing mulch and pine straw as general ground cover is not allowed except on new construction projects temporarily until the damaged vegetation is restored.
 Existing homes should maintain the surrounding landscaping in a naturalized manner that reflects their specific BHI ecological environment the creek side marsh, the open dunes or the Maritime Evergreen Forest.